Holt59/bain-wizard-interpreter/README.md

     def getFolder(self, path: str) -> str:
         ...

-# Create the sub-packages:
+# create the sub-packages
 subpackages = SubPackages([MySubPackage(...) for ...])

-# Create the runner:
+# create the runner
 runner = MyRunner(subpackages)

+# run a script - use a Path() object, otherwise the string will be interpreted
-# Run a script:
+# as a script
-status, result = runner.run("wizard.txt")
+status, result = runner.run(Path("wizard.txt"))

-status  # Status of the execution. result.subpackages  # List of selected subpackages. result.plugins  # List of enabled plugins. result.notes  # List of notes.
+status  # status of the execution result.subpackages  # list of selected sub-packages result.plugins  # list of enabled plugins result.notes  # list of notes
-result.tweaks.disabled  # List of disabled INI settings. result.tweaks.modified  # List of new or modified INI settings.
+result.tweaks.disabled  # list of disabled INI settings result.tweaks.modified  # list of new or modified INI settings
 ```

 ## Handling errors